-What do you want to accomplish in your year(s) as a fellow at the CNRC?
+In preparing their IDP, fellows should consider the following questions: What do you want to accomplish in your year(s) as a fellow at the CNRC?
 What skills do you need to gain?
 What knowledge do you want to acquire?
 Will you be running your own lab at some point and need to know how?
 What will make you a better scientist?
 What will make you "marketable"?
 What kind of career do you want?
 Do you aspire to an academic career teaching and conducting research?
 Would you prefer to be a research scientist?
 Would you like to work in industry or for a pharmaceutical company?
 Upon joining BCM, you should make it a priority to seek out and meet with various faculty members to obtain their perspectives on such questions.

-Once you have the answers to questions such as these, then you can decide how best to meet your goals.
-This will involve learning skills from your mentor and perhaps some committee members.
-It may also involve your taking some specific graduate or scientific courses, and it will likely involve some seminars or workshops.
+Answering questions such as these will help the fellow decide how best to meet their goals.
+This will involve learning skills from their mentor and perhaps some committee members.
+It may also involve taking some specific graduate or scientific courses, and it will likely involve some seminars or workshops.
 All this will lead to an IDP complete with a time-line.
-As stated above, your first IDP should be submitted to the Director and Administrative Assistant within 2 months of starting at the CNRC.
-You should revisit your IDP twice each year, reflecting on your progress, your goals, and creating an updated plan.
-At your committee meetings, your IDP will be reviewed and updated, if necessary.
+The first IDP should be submitted to the Director and Administrative Assistant within 2 months of starting at the CNRC.
+The IDP should be revisited twice each year, reflecting on the fellow's progress, goals, and creating an updated plan.
+At committee meetings, the IDP will be reviewed and updated, if necessary.